FerideCeren/volatility_surface_hedging/README.md

 Since the dataset does not contain a separate mid-price or market-price column, the **option close price** is used as the market price proxy for calibration and hedging calculations.
 The remaining OHLC and volume fields are kept in the raw dataset but are not used directly in the final modelling pipeline.

+The AAPL data contains ~ 7000 option contacts (approximately 50% calls and %50 puts) The SPY data contains ~ 60,000 option contracts (also approximately 50% calls and %50 puts)

 ### Preprocessing

 The data were prepared for volatility surface construction by: